About Kununurra in the Kimberley in Western Australia

 During the wet season after heavy rains, these areas show off

-their brilliant waterfalls making for excellent swimming and picnic
+their brilliant waterfalls making for excellent swimming and

 Lake Argyle